dhanjyoti/React-step-by-step/React_Notes/react_note.md

                     Chapter 2 - Components

 In React, components are the functional building blocks of a user interface(UI).
-They encapsulate a piece of the UI's functionality and appearance, allowing you to create modular, reusable, and maintainable code.
+They encapsulate a piece of the UI's functionality and appearance, allowing us to create modular, reusable, and maintainable code.
 Components are like reusable custom HTML elements with their own behaviour and styling.